Batam: Economy

 Based on Presidential Decree No. 41/1973, the Batam Industrial Development Authority (BP Batam) was established to manage 415 square kilometers of industrial complex in Batam City for heavy industry.
 Previously only Pertamina, the Indonesian state oil company, settled there with only 6,000 inhabitants.

 Shipbuilding and electronics manufacturing are important industries on the island.
 Being located close to the ports of Singapore, the speed of goods shipping and product distribution is increased, benefiting the island's economy.
 With lower labor costs and special government incentives, it is the site of many factories operated by foreign companies.
+For example, an Apple AirTag factory in Batam produces around 70 percent of AirTags globally, and employs around 2,000 workers.

 Under a framework signed in June 2006, Batam, along with parts of neighbouring Bintan and Karimun, are a part of a Special Economic Zone with Singapore; this zone eliminates tariffs and value-added taxes for goods shipped between Batam and Singapore.
 In 2007, Law No. 44 was enacted to supplement Law No. 36/2000 in establishing Batam as a free trade zone for 70 years.
 BP Batam still manages the industrial complex.
 And in 2016, the responsibility of industrial complex changed from the governor of Riau Islands Province to the Office of the Coordinating Economic Minister as per Presidential Decree No. 8/2016.